nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest_guidance.md

 Providers **MUST** set the <code>status</code> of the referral as <code>unknown</code> for all referrals.

 Consumers **MUST NOT** portray the referrals as indicating acceptance of the referral, current involvement by recipients or any other interpretation of the status of the referral.

+Where details of the progress or outcome of the referral are captured in the GP Clinical System in a structured form they **SHOULD** be populated in the <code>note</code> element as appropriate key value pairs.

 ## Referral priority